-Deputy Executive Director and Director of Advocacy and Policy
+Director of Advocacy and Policy

-Her strong track record advocating for access to justice, court reform, legal services, economic reforms and equality began before her tenure at Modern Courts.
-As a Legislator in Rockland County, she successfully advanced policies including protecting parkland from development, funding for bilingual health services, and worker’s rights centers.
+Her strong track record advocating for a strong and effective justice system and economic equality began before her tenure at Modern Courts.
+As a Legislator in Rockland County, she successfully advanced policies including protecting parkland from development, funding for bilingual women’s health services, and immigrant day worker centers.
 She chaired the Multi-Services Committee and the Special Citizens Committee on HAVA (Help America Vote Act).
+Ms. Kronstadt has managed and advised local campaigns for progressive candidates and social justice issues.
 Formerly a Supervising Attorney with the Legal Aid Society of Rockland County in charge of the Homelessness Prevention Program where she managed a team of attorneys in eviction prevention, foreclosures and crisis cases.
 Ms. Kronstadt has taught courses on women and politics, domestic violence, criminal justice and American political parties.
 She received her J.D. from Brooklyn Law School and began her career as a staff attorney with District Council 37.
 She has also worked at the New York State Attorney General’s office.